Skip to main content

 Press Center

-Washington, D.C.- Today, the U.S. Congress Joint Economic Committee (JEC) released the November 2011 edition of its state-by-state snapshots which detail each individual state’s economic progress for the previous month.
-The report shows widespread private-sector growth in October with states in each region experiencing gains.
+WASHINGTON, D.C. – Today, the U.S. Congress Joint Economic Committee (JEC) released the March 2012 edition of its state-by-state snapshots which detail each individual state’s economic progress for the previous month.
+The report shows widespread private-sector gains reaching nearly four out of five states, with 285,000 private-sector jobs added nationally in January.

-Washington, D.C – U.S. Senator Bob Casey (D-PA), Chairman of the U.S. Congress Joint Economic Committee (JEC), released the following statement on the Bureau of Labor Statistics’ October jobs report showing that the unemployment rate decreased slightly to 9.0 percent and 80,000 total nonfarm jobs were added:
+U.S. Senator Bob Casey (D-PA), Chairman of the U.S. Congress Joint Economic Committee (JEC), released the following statement on the Bureau of Labor Statistics’ January 2012 jobs report showing that the unemployment rate fell to 8.3 percent and 243,000 total nonfarm jobs were added.

-U.S. Senator Bob Casey (D-PA), Chairman of the U.S. Congress Joint Economic Committee (JEC), released the following statement after the announcement from the Bureau of Economic Analysis that Gross Domestic Product grew by 2.5 percent in the third quarter of 2011.
+U.S. Senator Bob Casey (D-PA), Chairman of the U.S. Congress Joint Economic Committee (JEC), released the following statement after the announcement from the Bureau of Economic Analysis that Gross Domestic Product grew by 2.8 percent annual rate in the fourth-quarter of 2011.

-Today, the U.S. Congress Joint Economic Committee (JEC) released the October 2011 edition of its state-by-state snapshots which detail each individual state’s economic progress for the previous month.
-This report shows that despite an improvement in the national employment report, only 22 states saw an expansion in their private-sector employment in September with three states, Texas, Florida and California, accounting for over half of the private-sector gains.
+Today, the U.S. Congress Joint Economic Committee (JEC) released the January 2012 edition of its state-by-state snapshots which detail each individual state’s economic progress for the previous month.